cleverparrot95/P-EDR-Arch/README.md

 **P-EDR Arch** is a free and _open-source_ personal solution which focus is to be used in small and medium companies.
 It provides high flexibility, integration with new technologies and configurability.

-It uses a set of technlogies from known brands and projects, like _Microsoft_ and _TheHive Project_, which are in constant updating, so it means that this architecture provides a long-life product life-cycle.
+It uses a set of technologies from known brands and projects, like _Microsoft_ and _TheHive Project_, which are in constant updating, so it means that this architecture provides a long-life product life-cycle.

-Additionally, it has followed as a methodology, the contents replied in ISO/IEC-27034-3:2018.
+Additionally, it has followed as a methodology, the contents replied in ISO/IEC-27034-3:2018, a pretty much well-known standard which follow good practices in the crafting of application security management process.

   # Why?